 How to Make Homemade Spaghetti Sauce

 When using canned tomatoes, I always choose San Marzano.
 They are a favorite for their sweet flavor and low acidity.
-This variety of plum tomatoes are grown in the rich volcanic soil at the base of Mount Vesuvius, The flesh is firm and not too juicy, they are deep red color with an easy to remove skin and low seed count.
+This variety of plum tomatoes are grown in the rich volcanic soil at the base of Mount Vesuvius, The flesh is firm and not too juicy, they are deep red in color with an easy to remove skin and low seed count.
 San Marzano canned tomatoes (aff) are considered a premium type, and there are several brands that carry them.

-There are several spices and herbs that you will find in different spaghetti sauce recipes.
 I like to keep it fairly simple with some dried oregano, basil and red pepper flakes for heat.
 I will sometimes add parsley, fennel or thyme.
 If you have access to them, fresh herbs are almost always recommended.

 Homemade Spaghetti Sauce